gsoft-inc/sg-orbit/README.md

 2. Identifies packages that have been updated since the previous release (View the [Lerna](https://github.com/gsoft-inc/sg-brand#lerna) section.)
 3. Bump the version of the identified packages
 4. Modifies package metadata to reflect new release
-5. Publish the packages to NPM
+5. Publish the packages to npm
 6. Push those changes to Git

 Fortunatelly, this is all automated with a few commands!

-Before you release, make sure you have **write access** to every selected NPM packages and that you are [logged in to NPM](https://docs.npmjs.com/logging-in-to-an-npm-enterprise-registry-from-the-command-line).
+Before you release, make sure you have **write access** to every selected npm packages and that you are [logged in to npm](https://docs.npmjs.com/logging-in-to-an-npm-enterprise-registry-from-the-command-line).

 To release, open a terminal at the root of the workspace and execute the following commands: